 Berlin Fashion Week seems to have internalized the fact that in Germany, most people are just not interested enough in fashion.
 Germany seems to be a country where technological efficiency and innovation are more important than impressive clothing.
 With the change in Fashion Week’s main sponsor and the fact that its many events are spread throughout the city, it seems that anyone who can jumps on the Fashion Week bandwagon to be part of the party and get on the events schedule.

-The fashion show opener, held at the Erika Hess Ice Stadium, showcased fashion school graduates from all over Germany.here is the list of the graduated students and their Universities:
+The fashion show opener, held at the Erika Hess Ice Stadium, showcased fashion school graduates from all over Germany.here is the list of the graduate students and their Universities:

 AMD Berlin, Best Sabel Design School, Esmod Berlin, HTW Berlin, Kunsthochschule Weißensee, Letteverein and the University of the Arts.